Ranjitsethu/gutenberg/README.md

 iv) Usage of different Machine learning models

-The data is trained by using different machine learning models like Decision tree, Cross Validation, Random tree classifier etc and the accuracy is measured in each case
+Here we use different clustering algorithms like K-means and ARI and EM algorithms to work on the data obtained after cleaning the samples of the book.

 v) Evaluations

-Now we run the above code and evaluate the performance of the model using ten fold cross validation
+Now we run the above code and evaluate the performance of the model by the obtained results for K- means, ARI and EM algorithms and decide which is the best clustering algorithm by visually plotting the data obtained from these results

 vi) Deciding which algorithm is best

-After checking the performance of each model we concluded that TF-IDF with Logistic Regression and stemming is the best practice is to be used to get more accuracy
+After checking the performance of each model we concluded that for our data the K-means model has outperformed all the other models which made us conclude that K-means is the best model of all the models used.